Hilot: Present day

 The sophistication of the practice has evolved over time and is still being practiced, primarily in rural areas of the Philippines.
 The challenges of incorporating traditional/alternative medicine into the Philippine national health care system shows the competition against Western medicine because of the stigma of superstition and the lack of scholarly evidence to prove alternative medicine effective.
 There are organizations advocating for the fusion of both western medicine and alternative medicine out of the Traditional and Alternative Medicine Act (TAMA) passed in 1997 to make healthcare accessible in rural areas.
 The Philippine Institute of Traditional and Alternative Health Care (PITAHC) is one of the advocacy groups formed from TAMA and one of their objectives is to: "Encourage scientific research on and develop traditional and alternative health care systems that have direct impact on public health care".
 With this objective, the organization advocates for the continuation and legitimization of hilot.
-The ancient practice of the hilot has become a debate in public health policy in the Philippines.
+The ancient practice of the hilot has become a controversy in public health policy in the Philippines.